Karthikraju7/Classroom/README.md

 Built using **Spring Boot, MySQL, React, Tailwind CSS, and JWT authentication**.

 **Main Aim:**
-To simulate real classroom workflows where a single user can act as a **Teacher in one course and a Student in another**, without leaking permissions or data.
+To simulate real classroom workflows where a single user can act as a **Teacher in one course and a Student in another**.

 ---